shinji-san/LuhnDotNet/README.md

     }
 }
 ```
-### Validate PZN with Mod11
+### Validate PZN with Modulo 11
 The `LuhnDotNet` library can also be used to validate a Pharmazentralnummer (PZN), which is a unique identifier for pharmaceuticals in Germany.
-The PZN is a 8-digit number, and the last digit is a check digit calculated using the Mod11 algorithm.
+The PZN is a 8-digit number, and the last digit is a check digit calculated using the Modulo 11 algorithm.
 Here is an example of how to validate a PZN using the `LuhnDotNet` library:

 ```csharp